What makes a good montessori lesson?

 "The secret of good teaching is to regard the child’s intelligence as a fertile field in which seeds may be sown, to grow under the heat of flaming imagination.
 Our aim therefore is not merely to make the child understand, and still less to force him to memorize, but so to tough his imagination as to enthuse him to his inmost core."
 (To Educate the Human Potential, p.
 11, Montessori)

 The scope and sequence are found in a Montessori Guides teaching manuals.
-These manuals also outline what is to be taught and the approximate time they should be presented for example by age or after another presentation.
-Thus we are expected for example to teach pin maps after a child has experienced all the richness of the puzzle map just as we present the small bead frame after the stamp game.
+These manuals also outline what is to be taught and the approximate time they should be presented, for example by age or after another presentation.
+Thus we are expected, for example, to teach pin maps after a child has experienced all the richness of the puzzle map just as we present the small bead frame after the stamp game.

 We must however also be highly cognizant of the Funds of knowledge the child brings with them.
 The Montessori lessons should not be dry recipes presented without adaption, we need to enter the individual child’s world and connect with them.
 Funds of knowledge are the ‘historically accumulated and culturally developed bodies of knowledge and skills essential for household or individual functioning and well being’ (Moll et al 1992).
-Each household is different and the Funds of knowledge might cover things such as folk cures, knowledge about catching certain public transport, cooking, religion, childcare or repair of a car.
-As a teacher our job is to know each student and hook into their knowledge so as to engage them in meaningful learning experiences.
+Each household is different and the Funds of knowledge might cover things such as folk cures, knowledge about catching certain public transport, cooking, religion, childcare or repairing a car.
+As a teacher, our job is to know each student and hook into their knowledge and personality so as to engage them in meaningful learning experiences.

 For a copy of the checkerboard stories referred to in the 'follow up' section click here

-If our lesson has been engaging we should expect that the child is able to explain their learning and shows their cultural norms of being engaged.
+If our lesson has been engaging, we should expect that the child is able to explain their learning and shows their cultural norms of being engaged.
 There isn’t a set way that engagement presents itself and this is something we need to be conscious of when working cross culturally.
-For example in my class I work with Pasifika students some of whom have family cultures where it is not expected they will ask questions and where it is the norm for them to sit passively while information is relayed to them.
+For example, in my class I work with Pasifika students some of whom have family cultures where it is not expected they will ask questions and where it is the norm for them to sit passively while information is relayed to them.